Fragrance Guide

 Unless it is labeled “100% essential oil,” it is probably synthetic.

-Synthetic fragrances are notoriously bad for your health.
-They are associated with reproductive harm, asthma, heart disease, neurotoxicity, and more.
-There are 3,600+ synthetic fragrance chemicals currently, and dozens can be combined into one candle.
-These chemicals are often phthalates, which are endocrine disruptors.
+Yes, synthetic fragrances are notoriously bad for your health.
+They contain phthalates, aldehydes, parabens and aluminum-based salts, and are linked with reproductive harm, asthma, heart disease, neurotoxicity, and more.
+There are 3,600+ synthetic fragrance chemicals currently in existence, and dozens can be combined into one scent.

 Substrate